reTHINK-project/specs/datamodel/data-objects/ecommerce/readme.md

 The E-commerce model is used to describe e-commerce items that are availble in shops that can be geo spots.

+Items can be a bonus and in that case its cost is deducted from `bonus-credit` wallet field.

 **Example**

 ```